-Note on Mt 7:1: On other occasions, Jesus told people to judge (Lk 12:57; Jn.
+Note on Mt 7:1.
+Referring to verses 2 to 5, the context is to not judge hypocritically, but observe and appraise we certainly should.
+On other occasions Jesus reiterated this and told people to judge (Lk 12:57; Jn.
 7:24).
-The disciples told people to judge (Acts 4:19; Rom 14:13; 1 Cor 5:12; 6:2; 10:15; 11:13; 14:29).
+The disciples told people to judge as well (Acts 4:19; Rom 14:13; 1 Cor 5:12; 6:2; 10:15; 11:13; 14:29).
 Paul judged (1 Cor 5:3; 2 Cor 5:14).
 There are many examples of people judging (Ps 15:4).
 Paul prayed that our love would abound more and more in all judgment (Phil 1:9).
 In the light of these scriptures, it is evident that there must be a right and wrong type of judging.
 In Luke 12:56-57, Jesus uses the words “discern” and “judge” interchangeably.
 As defined by the New American Heritage Dictionary, “judge” can mean many things from “condemn” to “appraise, to form an opinion about; to think or consider.”
 There certainly is nothing wrong with discerning or appraising a situation or person.
 Quite the contrary, we need to try the spirits (1 Jn 4:1).
 Judging, when done as discernment, is good.
 Generally speaking, do people actually bring judgement upon themselves (Jn 3:17-21; Tit 3:11; Ez 3:27).

 God might say to us: you tare up your debtor’s IOU’s, and I will tare up yours…